 Cheering for Cherries!

-Cherries have been shown to improve liver, kidney, and heart health and function.
-They are high in antioxidants which makes them amazing at rejuvenating the skin and slowing down the rampant signs of aging.
+Cherries have improved liver, kidney, and heart health and function.
+They are high in antioxidants, which makes them amazing at rejuvenating the skin and slowing down the rampant signs of aging.
 Cherries are one of the only naturally occurring forms of melatonin in food.
-Other foods need to be converted into melatonin, which makes them great for reducing stress and improving sleep.
-Not to mention they have anti-inflammatory properties, which help with joint pain.
-Cherries can also help boost your immune system, lower cholesterol levels, and aid in digestion.
-If that wasn’t enough, here is the big one if you are trying to lose those extra pounds, they promote weight loss!
-I know they are superhero fruit that everyone should consider incorporating into their diet.
+Other foods need to be converted into melatonin, which reduces stress and improves sleep.
+They also have anti-inflammatory properties, which help with joint pain.
+Cherries can also help boost your immune system, lower cholesterol levels, and aid digestion.
+If that wasn’t enough, here is the big one: they promote weight loss if you are trying to lose those extra pounds!
+I know they are superhero fruit everyone should consider incorporating into their diet.

 Super Strawberries

 Strawberries are high in vitamin C, which boosts your immune system.
 They are high in antioxidants making them ideal for anti-aging.
 Strawberries also contain ellagic acid, which prevents collagen breakdown and reduces wrinkles.
 They are high in anti-inflammatory properties, which lower blood pressure and heart health.
-They are high in fiber, making them ideal for weight loss, detoxing, and digestive health.
+They are high in fiber and ideal for weight loss, detoxing, and digestive health.
 Strawberries contain high levels of manganese, which improves mood and lowers stress levels.
-They are also great for your teeth and bones and can even help whiten your teeth!
+They are also great for teeth and bones and can even help whiten them!
 Strawberries can prevent your skin from sunburn and improve hair, skin, and nail health.
 They improve brain function and reduce the risk of neurodegenerative disease.
 Strawberries are also great for aiding in hormone regulation and supporting a healthy pregnancy.
-It is clear these berries are more than just sweet.
+These berries are more than just sweet.

 Absolute Apricots

 Apricots are very nutritious and contain many essential vitamins and minerals.
-Furthermore, this fruit is a decent source of beta-carotene, lutein, and zeaxanthin, all of which are potent antioxidants that help fight free radicals in your body.
-Apricots are low in calories and fat and are also an excellent source of vitamins A and C. Moreover, they’re high in a group of polyphenol antioxidants called flavonoids, which have been shown to protect against illnesses, including diabetes and heart disease.
+Furthermore, this fruit is a decent source of beta-carotene, lutein, and zeaxanthin, all potent antioxidants that help fight free radicals in your body.
+Apricots are low in calories and fat and an excellent source of vitamins A and C. Moreover, they’re high in polyphenol antioxidants called flavonoids, which have been shown to protect against illnesses, including diabetes and heart disease.
 Apricots contain numerous antioxidants, most notably flavonoids.
 They help protect your body from oxidative stress linked to many chronic diseases.
 Apricots are an excellent source of beta-carotene, lutein, zeaxanthin, and vitamins C and E. These nutrients protect your eyes against damage.

 Apricots are naturally high in antioxidants, which guard against environmental damage from sunlight, pollution, and cigarette smoke.
 These compounds may benefit your skin by lowering your risk of wrinkles and sunburn.
 Apricots are a good source of soluble fiber, which feeds your healthy gut bacteria and may boost digestive health.
 Potassium aids nerve signaling, muscle contractions, and fluid balance.
 Eating potassium-rich foods, such as apricots, may help prevent high blood pressure and reduce your risk of stroke.
 Apricots are naturally high in water, which is essential for staying hydrated.
 Proper hydration is vital for several aspects of health, including blood pressure and heart rate.